What is a Blepharoplasty?

 If you are a smoker, it is highly recommended to stop smoking well in advance of surgery.
 Smoking can impair your ability to heal.
 Aspirin and certain anti-inflammatory drugs can cause increased bleeding, so you should avoid taking these medications for a period of time before surgery.
 Dr. Barrera will provide you with additional preoperative instructions.

 Aesthetic eyelid surgery is usually performed on an outpatient basis.
 If this is the case, be sure to arrange for someone to drive you home after surgery and to stay with you for the next 24 hours.

-Dr. Barrera performs all aesthetic surgery procedures including eyelid lift at his Accredited Ambulatory Surgical Facility (AAAASF) under IV sedation and local anesthesia, without the need for general anesthesia (painless during the procedure and minimal pain afterwards).
+Dr. Barrera performs all aesthetic surgery procedures including eyelid lift at his Accredited Ambulatory Surgical Facility (AAAASF) under IV sedation and local anesthesia, without the need for general anesthesia (painless during the procedure and minimal pain afterward).
 This provides added safety and faster recovery.
-Most patients are able to go home within an hour from the end of the 1 to 2 hour procedure with minimal discomfort.
+Most patients are able to go home within an hour from the end of the 1 to 2-hour procedure with minimal discomfort.

 Straining, bending and lifting should be avoided during the early postoperative period.
 In many instances, you will be able to resume most of your normal activities within ten days or less.
 Although you might feel like going back to work just a few days after surgery, your vision may still be slightly blurry which could make reading or other paperwork more difficult.